BobbyMckeown/Week3/README.md

-# Week3 programming portfoilo and other programming tasks
+# Week3 programming portfolio and other programming tasks
-# Another test to push and pull from mac
-# Test to clone and updatate the local machones files